agudovitoria/angular-plots-app/README.md

-# chemistrix-graphs-demo-app
+# angular-plots-app

-Proof Of Concept width data graphs dashboard for Chemistrix company
+Proof Of Concept with data graphs dashboard